bryanwweber/orbital-mechanics-notes/intro/reference-frames.md

 In orbital mechanics, we usually define an inertial reference frame with respect to the **fixed stars**.
 Of course, the stars are not really fixed—our Sun orbits the center of the galaxy, as do other stars in the Milky Way, and other galaxies may be approaching or receding at some velocity.

 :::{margin}
 According to Graneau and Graneau {cite}`Graneau2006` (pg.
-147), the centrifugal acceleration due to the sun's orbit around the galactic center is about thirty million times less than that of the earth about the sun.
+147), the centrifugal acceleration due to the Sun's orbit around the galactic center is about thirty million times less than that of the earth about the Sun.
 The effect of the motion of other stars is presumably even smaller still.
 :::

 However, on the scale of most orbital mechanics problems we have to deal with (on the order of a few days to a few years), assuming the stars are fixed is reasonable.